Tom Grennan: 2020–23: Commercial breakthrough, Evering Road and What Ifs & Maybes

 In January 2020, Grennan released the first single "This is the Place" from his second album Evering Road.
 He followed this with two further singles "Oh Please" and "Amen" in the same year.
 His fourth single from the album, "Little Bit of Love", was released in January 2021.
 It earned Grennan his first top-ten single in the UK, with the song charting at number seven on the UK singles chart.
 The song has been awarded a Platinum certification by the BPI and has surpassed one million UK chart sales, also charting around Europe.
 Evering Road was later released in March 2021, topping the UK Albums Chart in its opening week and later gaining a Gold certification.
 He subsequently achieved another top-ten hit with "Let's Go Home Together", a collaboration with Ella Henderson which was also certified Platinum in the UK.
 This was followed with "By Your Side", a collaboration with Scottish DJ Calvin Harris which earned Grennan his third consecutive UK top-ten single and Platinum certification.
 He was also featured as a presenter on Radio 1's Future Sounds show for four nights in August and September, becoming one of the five musicians to be featured for the month of August, alongside Olly Alexander, Arlo Parks, Yungblud and Charli XCX.

 In February 2022, Grennan received two Brit Awards nominations, including British Song of the Year for "Little Bit of Love" and Best Rock/Alternative Act.
 In March 2022, Grennan released the first single from his third album "Remind Me", which charted at number 27 in the UK.
 In July 2022, he released "All These Nights".
 In August 2022, Grennan featured on KSI's "Not Over Yet".
 The collaboration debuted at number one on The Sky VIP Official Big Top 40, and debuted at number four in the UK, becoming Grennan's fourth top-ten hit and his highest charting song to date.

 Grennan released his third album What Ifs & Maybes in June 2023, which was supported by a UK arena tour that began in March 2023.

 2024–present: Everywhere I Went, Led Me to Where I Didn't Want to Be

 On 13 September 2024, Grennan announced the song "Higher" which was released on 20 September 2024.
-Grennan upcoming fourth studio album, Everywhere I Went, Led Me to Where I Didn't Want to Be, is set to be released on 15 August 2025.

 In May 2025, Grennan began co-hosting a podcast with his friend Roman Kemp on BBC Sounds called You About?.
+Grennan's fourth studio album, Everywhere I Went, Led Me to Where I Didn't Want to Be, was released on 15 August 2025.
+On 29th August 2025 Grennan performed a "Final Night Of Tour Rehearsals" show at the Coventry Building Society Arena.

+On 24th April 2026 Coventry City Football Club announced Grennan would be performing at the We Are Back: Live event at the War Memorial Park, Coventryon 4th May 2026.